JoePedroza/UT-VIRT_DATA-GROUP-6-Project/README.md

 - Make predictions with model.predict().
 - Validate the model with accuracy_score().

-Our model will use logistic regression to predict a binary outcome - two possible outcomes.
-Our logistic regression will be able to decide, based on county level data, whether higher concentrations of PM 2.5 is associated with increased COVID-19 hospitalizations and deaths.
+Our model will use logistic regression to predict a binary outcome.
+Our logistic regression model will be able to decide - based on county level data - whether higher concentrations of PM 2.5 are associated with COVID-19 outcomes.
+We use Matplotlib and Pandas libraries.
+We use sklearn to split the datasets into training and test sets.
+We then make predictions and test accurary

+The rationale behind the use of this model - rather than a different model - is that a logistic regression model predicts binary outcomes.
+In essense, we're creating a threshold.
+Everyone below this threshold is classified as low exposure to particulate matter.
+Everyone above is classified as high exposure.
+From a clinical perspective, everyone is exposed to some amount of particulate matter, but a low level may not have a health impact.
+Only those who are exposed high concentrations - above the threshold are at high risk.
+And, consequently, this model is a good choice.

 ## Presentation
 Here is a link to our google slides presentation